OowuzhioO/Distributed_System/mp3/README.md

 help              : display possible cmds
 join              : join the group
 leave             : leave the group
 ls     <filename> : list all VMs where file is replicated
 memb              : list the membership list
 misc              : display misc info
 put    <filename> : upload file to DFS
 self              : list self's id
 store             : list the set of filenames stored here
 ```

+There are also many arguments provided, mainly for debugging purpose
 Press Ctrl-C to simulate a failure

-## Classes
+## Files
 #### **main.py**
 Uses MP2 Best Solutions from group 57 as the basis
 Merging dfs with their origin code and instructions.